pkellz/node-snapchat-marketing/README.md

 ### Step Three: Make HTTP requests to available resources

-Now that you are authenticated, you can issue requests using provided methods.
+Now that you are authenticated, you can issue requests using the provided library methods.

 For instance, to obtain a list of all available organizations associated with your account, you can use `snap.organization.getAllOrganizations`.

 ```javascript
 snap.organization.getAllOrganizations(function(err, orgs)
 {
   if(err)